EAT-JBCOMMUNITY/EAT/README.md

 2. Make sure that JBOSS_VERSION environment variable is set with the version of JBOSS EAP OR WILDFLY Server.
 3. Make sure that JAVA_HOME is pointing to the jdk of desired version.
 4. Build and run the additional testsuite activating the EAP or WILDFLY specific jdk version profile (-Deap-jdk8, -Dwildfly-jdk8).
+5. If you want to use http add -Dmaven.repository.protocol=http (Section : Using HTTPS below)

 Using HTTPS